tobifotis/tobifotis/README.md

 # Hi, I'm Tobi 👋

-I am always happy to learn anything about technology and take on new challenges.
+I am always open to learning and taking on new challenges.

 ## Skills